Riesi420/Ultra-pump.fun-bot/Readme.md

 ### Benefits

+Our bot is designed to help you maximize your profits and minimize your effort.

+🔹 Auto-Buy your tokens.
+🔹 Auto-sell your tokens.
+🔹 Auto snipping.

 * Ultra Fast token sniping and automomous trading.
 * Faster than Pump.Fun itself.
 * Cheaper than any other alternative out there.